Does Waxing Reduce Hair Growth? What to Expect in Time

 How Long Will a Bikini Wax Last?

-Typically about three to five weeks.
+Typically about two to six weeks.
 Since a bikini wax removes less hair than a full Brazilian wax, regrowth may be noticeable a little sooner.
 Still, results are much smoother and longer-lasting than shaving, especially with consistent upkeep.

 How Long Does an Underarm Wax Last?